SAP-samples/teched2022-XP260/exercises/ex5/README.md

 In this exercise you will learn how to access the administration console of the SAP Cloud Connector and establish a connection to your subaccount in the cloud

-1. Open the "SCC" directory shortcut on your desktop and double click the batch file "go.bat"
+1. Open the "XP260" directory shortcut on your desktop and double click the batch file "go.bat"
 <br><img src="/exercises/ex5/images/SCC_Batch.png" width="70%">

 2. Open the SAP Cloud Connector administration console at https://localhost:8443 by double-clicking the browser shortcut "SCC" in the same directory (This uses a Chrome command line parameter to disable a warning about the untrusted TLS certificate for localhost)